 Nestling into the Henri Hotel in Hamburg, Germany, just feels warm and cozy.
 The Henri Hotel is truly one of the best boutique hotels in Hamburg – casual luxury with a touch of attitude and humor.

-Take a Berlin gasometer tour to experience what could arguably be one of the best views of Berlin, sunrise to sunset.
-View a photo gallery and video of our gasometer tour to get a look at the adventure of a lifetime you could have.
-The 360-degree views of Berlin from the top of the gasometer are stunning, night or day.
+Travel with us on a Berlin gasometer tour to experience what could arguably be one of the best views of Berlin, sunrise to sunset.
+View a photo gallery and video of our gasometer tour to get a look at an adventure of a lifetime.
+The 360-degree views of Berlin from the top of the gasometer were stunning, night or day.

 The St Nikolai Kirche has been a part of the Hamburg skyline since the 12th century.
 In ruins since World War II, just its spire remains standing.
 The spire and restored crypt below serve as a haunting and moving memorial to the horror of war’s devastation.